 Air rifles have come a long way from the BB guns of childhood.
 Among the most popular calibers is the .177, known for its high velocity, flat trajectory, availability, and affordable ammunition.

-While not as powerful as larger-caliber the .22, .25, or .30, a well-placed shot from a high-quality .177 air rifle can take small game cleanly and ethically.
+While not as powerful as larger-caliber rifles like the .22, .25, or .30, a well-placed shot from a high-quality .177 air rifle can take out small to medium-sized game cleanly and ethically.
 But exactly what can you hunt with a .177 air rifle?

 Understanding the .177 Air Rifle